kovalp/particle-filter-tutorial/README.md

 * ``demo_running_example``: runs the basic particle filter
 * ``demo_range_only``: runs the basic particle filter with a lower number of landmarks (illustrates the particle filter's ability to represent non-Gaussian distributions).

-Whenver running the code, a robot localization problem will be simulated.
+Whenever running the code, a robot localization problem will be simulated.
 For most scripts, the visualization below should appear.

 ![alt text](https://github.com/jelfring/particle-filter-tutorial/blob/master/images/running_example_screenshot.png?raw=true)